-We hope that this latest edition of Campbell Essential Biology with Physiology goes even further in helping students relate the material to their lives, understand the process of science, and appreciate how evolution is the unifying theme of biology.
+We hope that this latest edition of Campbell Essential Biology goes even further in helping students relate the material to their lives, understand the process of science, and appreciate how evolution is the unifying theme of biology.
 To this end, we've added significant new features and content to this edition:

 - Clarifying the importance of biology to students' lives.
 Every student taking an introductory biology course should be made keenly aware of the myriad ways that biology affects his or her own life.
 To help put such issues front and center, and to "prime the learning pump" before diving into the content, we have included a new feature at the start of each chapter called Why It Matters.
-Every chapter begins with a series of attention-grabbing facts in conjunction with compelling photographs that illustrate the importance of that chapter's topic to students' lives.
+Every chapter begins with this new feature, which presents a series of attention-grabbing facts, in conjunction with compelling photographs that illustrate the importance of that chapter's topic to students' lives.
 These high-interest facts appear again in the chapter narrative, typeset in a design meant to capture students' attention and placed adjacent to the science discussion that explains the fact.
-Examples include: Why Macromolecules Matter ("A long-distance runner who carbo-loads the night before a race is banking glycogen to be used the next day"), Why Ecology Matters ("Producing the beef for a hamburger requires eight times as much land as producing the soybeans for a soyburger") and Why Hormones Matter ("Strike a pose before a job interview and you just might decrease the hormone that triggers stress"). - Major themes in biology incorporated throughout the book.
-In 2009, the American Association for the

-Advancement of Science published a document that served as a call to action in undergraduate biology education.
+Examples include: Why Macromolecules Matter ("A long-distance runner who carbo-loads the night before a race is banking glycogen to be used the next day") and Why Ecology Matters ("Producing the beef for a hamburger requires eight times as much land as producing the soybeans for a soyburger"). - Major themes in biology incorporated throughout the book.
+In 2009, the American Association for the Advancement of Science published a document that served as a call to action in undergraduate biology education.
 The principles of this document, which is titled "Vision and Change," are becoming widely accepted throughout the biology education community.
 "Vision and Change" presents five core concepts that serve as the foundation of undergraduate biology.
-In this edition of Campbell Essential Biology with Physiology, we repeatedly and explicitly link book content to each of the five themes.
+In this edition of Campbell Essential Biology, we repeatedly and explicitly link book content to each of the five themes.
 For example, the first theme, the relationship of structure to function, is illustrated in Chapter 2 in the discussion of how the unique chemistry of water accounts for its biological properties.
 The second theme, information flow, is explored in Chapter 10 in the discussion on how genes control traits.
 The third theme, interconnections within systems, is illustrated in Chapter 18 in the discussion on the global water cycle.
 The fourth theme, evolution, is called out in Chapter 17 in the discussion on the phylogeny of animals.
 The fifth theme, energy transformations, is explored in Chapter 6 in the discussion on the flow of energy through ecosystems.
-Readers will find at least one major theme called out per chapter, which will help students see the connections between these major themes and the course content, and instructors will have myriad easy-toreference examples to help underscore these five themes.
+Readers will find at least one major theme called out in this way per chapter, which will help students see the connections between these major themes and the course content and instructors will have myriad easy-toreference examples to help underscore these five themes.
+These specific examples are supplemented by many others throughout the text.